denismaggior8/enigma-python/README.md

 - **Flexible Configuration**: **enigmapython** allows customization of the Enigma machine configuration, enabling users to experiment with different rotor settings, reflectors, and ring positions.
 - **Easy Extension**: **enigmapython** is designed to be easily extensible, allowing developers to add new features or enhance the existing implementation.
 - **Simple yet faithful**: don't be fooled by its simplicity; **enigmapython** implements 100% the algorithms of many Enigma machine models, allowing to decode a message that has been encoded by a real Enigma machine and also the contrary.

+## Enigma mechanics

+For a detailed description of the rotor movement and stepping logic, including pseudocode, please refer to the [Enigma Mechanics](./docs/mechanics.md) documentation.

 ## Historical Accuracy & Verification